everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 ### Workflows

 We now have a set of Wasm components with arithmetic functions sourced from multiple languages.
-Our next step is to run these functions in workflows.
+Our next step is to run these functions in [workflows][workflows].

-Every CLI starts a gateway that loads Wasm components, prepares workflows, and calls on the Homestar runtime to run them.
+Every CLI starts a gateway that loads Wasm components, prepares workflows, and calls on the Homestar runtime to schedule and execute them.
 [Install Every CLI][install-every-cli], then we'll write a workflow.

-The workflows that Homestar runs are a bit challenging to write by hand, so Every CLI provides a simplfied workflow syntax that it uses to prepare the underlying workflow.
+The workflows that Homestar runs are a bit challenging to write by hand directly, so Every CLI provides a simplfied workflow syntax that it uses to prepare the underlying workflow.
 Let's start by using `math.wasm` to add two numbers:

 ```json
 {